Transparency: An LGBTQ+ Glass Art Exhibition

 June 2, 2017 @ 10am – August 6, 2017 @ 6:00 pm

-The exhibit will be open for viewing during all Museum hours of operation from Friday, June 2 through Sunday, August 6.
+The exhibit is open during all Museum hours of operation from Friday, June 2 through Sunday, August 6.
 It is included with your Museum admission.
+We are pleased to share a review of this exhibit.

-A catalog of the featured artwork will be available when the Exhibit opens.
+A catalog of the featured artwork from this exhibit is now available.
+Follow this link to preview or purchase your own commemorative copy.
 It is made possible through the generous support of

 Transparency is part of “NLM Celebrates Pride Month.”